eclipsesource/tabris-demos/README.md

 Build
 -----
 There are some build projects located in the build directory.
 The build compiles the demo project into a war file that can be deployed on a servlet container.
 The build uses [Maven Tycho](http://eclipse.org/tycho/) and can be launched when Maven 3 is installed.
-Simply step to the build/com.eclipsesource.tabris.demos.build folder and run "mvn clean verify".
-After the build has succeeded you will find the .war file within the build/com.eclipsesource.tabris.demos.product/target folder.
+Simply step to the `build/com.eclipsesource.tabris.demos.build` folder and run "`mvn clean verify`".
+After the build has succeeded you will find the .war file within the `build/com.eclipsesource.tabris.demos.product/target` folder.

-Alternatively you can use the [Eclipse m2e Tooling](http://eclipse.org/m2e/) and run the launch configuration located in build/com.eclipsesource.tabris.demos.build.
+Alternatively you can use the [Eclipse m2e Tooling](http://eclipse.org/m2e/) and run the launch configuration located in `build/com.eclipsesource.tabris.demos.build`.

 License
 -------